0xHTBuckley/tcpPortScanner/README.md

 # Port Scanner & Network Enumerator

-A brief description of what this project does and who it's for
+This project was created to imitate the popular Nmap scanning tool.
+However, it is no replacement as Nmap has a multitude more features and is more efficient.
+This is simply an instrument for learning about the reconnaissance stage of a cyber-attack.
+The scanner is only capable of local-network connections.

 ## Features

-Scanning:
-- SYN half-connect
+- SYN half-connect Scan
-- SYN ACK full connect
+- SYN ACK full connect Scan
-- NULL
+- NULL Scan
-- FIN
+- FIN Scan
-- XMAS
+- XMAS Scan
-Sweeping:
-- Hostname
+- Hostname Sweep
-- Ping (ARP)
+- Ping (ARP) Sweep

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+I undertook this project, as my first, to further educate myself on the TCP handshake process alongside the reconnaissance and enumeration techniques of a cyber-attack.
+Through this I have gained new skills in the Scapy Python library, and am now able to manipulate and create specialised packets.

 ## Dependencies